uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 At the eleventh session of the UN Permanent Forum in May 2012, kairos, an interchurch social justice advocacy organization, made a joint statement with the Assembly of First Nations, Chiefs of Ontario, Grand Council of the Crees (Eeyou Istchee), Amnesty International, and the Canadian Friends Service Committee (Quakers) on the Doctrine of Discovery.
 The statement said that “while churches have begun to repudiate this racist doctrine, States around the world have not.”
-It recommended that states, in conjunction with Indigenous peoples, undertake legal and policy reform to remove “any remnants of<!--x-->
-doctrines of superiority, including ‘discovery,’ as a basis for the assumed sovereignty over Indigenous peoples and their lands and resources.”[^29]
+It recommended that states, in conjunction with Indigenous peoples, undertake legal and policy reform to remove “any remnants of <!-- page 254 -->doctrines of superiority, including ‘discovery,’ as a basis for the assumed sovereignty over Indigenous peoples and their lands and resources.”[^29]

 In his report to the UN Permanent Forum, Grand Chief Edward John focused on how Canadian courts have dealt with sovereignty issues.